SCIENCE & DATA

 ENSURING ACCURACY THROUGH SCIENTIFIC PARTNERSHIPS with trusted institutions

-By partnering and collaborating with prominent research institutes, we can ensure that our carbon footprint data and methodologies follow best practices and are constantly updated to reflect the most recent scientific findings and research.
+By partnering and collaborating with prominent research institutes, we ensure that our carbon footprint data and methodologies follow best practices and are constantly updated to reflect the most recent scientific findings and research.

 Additionally, the World Resources Institute (WRI) has reviewed the Klimato methodology and validated that it is consistent with and meets the requirements of the Coolfood Methodology.